hermonochy/Rescueland/The Planet File.md

 **Goals:**

-To eradicate the Rescueland influence and disrupt communications, leaving planets disoriented and vulnerable.
+To eradicate the Rescueland and Helucky influence and disrupt communications, leaving planets disoriented and vulnerable.
 To take advantage of the ensuing chaos to establish their own authoritarian regime.

 ### Independent